tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 contain a "cached_info" extension {{!RFC7924}} with a CachedObject entry whose CachedInformationType is "cert", since this indication would divulge the true server name.

+Finally, client computes a PSK binder using outer_binder_key with the identity outer_binder_identity.
+This binds the encryption of ClientHelloInner to ClientHelloOuter.

 ## Handling the server response {#handle-server-response}